apache/cordova-coho/docs/platforms-release-process.md

 ### Repository setup

-You should have your platform repository checked out in a folder where you als ohave checked out all/most/some of the other Cordova repositories.
+You should have your platform repository checked out in a folder where you also have checked out all/most/some of the other Cordova repositories.
 If you followed the [Cloning/Updating Cordova repositories
 ](../README.md#cloningupdating-cordova-repositories) instructions of `cordova-coho`, this should already be the case.

 ## Before you start